osohq/oso/docs/oso-overview.rst

 Before we go into more depth about the principles, it might be helpful to give an overview of the key pieces of oso.
-If you're already familiar with oso, feel free to :ref:`jump to the next section <separation-of-concerns>`.
+If you're already familiar with oso, feel free to :ref:`jump to the next section <Separation of Concerns>`.

 First of all, oso is an **application framework for authorization** and is distributed